Home » Big Island » 101 Best Things to do on the Big Island with Kids

 Glassbottom Boat in Kona.
 Photo credit: Marcie Cheung

-This Kona boat ride is really affordable and kids ages 2 and younger are only $5.
-Read our full review.
+This Kona boat ride is really affordable, and kids ages 2 and younger are only $5.
+It is one of the awesome Hawaii family activities you will love!

-44. Big Island Helicopter Ride
+31. Big Island Helicopter Ride

 If you have a limited amount of time on the Big Island, you might consider going on a Big Island helicopter ride.
 It’s the fastest way to see gorgeous waterfalls, volcanoes, and other top Big Island attractions.

-46. Go Horseback Riding
+32. Go Horseback Riding

 The Big Island is famous for its ranches and paniolos (Hawaiian cowboys).
 So, it’s only fitting to go horseback riding there.

-47. Take a Hike
+33. Take a Hike

 There are tons of places to go hiking on the Big Island of Hawaii.
 A few kid-friendly hikes include Akaka Falls, the Thurston Lava Tube at Hawaii Volcanoes National Park, and walking around the Hawaii Tropical Bioreserve & Garden.
-Plus there are plenty of Big Island waterfall hikes.
+Plus, there are plenty of Big Island waterfall hikes.

-48. Go Snorkeling with Manta Rays
+34. Go Snorkeling with Manta Rays

-One of the coolest Big Island snorkeling tours happens at night where you’ll swim with Manta Rays in Kona.
+One of the coolest Big Island snorkeling tours happens at night, where you’ll swim with Manta Rays in Kona.
 This is the best Manta Ray tour for families because it’s for all ages (plus kids ages 2 and younger are FREE).
 Check out our Big Island Manta Ray snorkel tour tips.

-49. Go Parasailing
+35. Go Parasailing

 Another fun Kona adventure is going parasailing.
 Kids as young as 5 years old can participate, making this an awesome thing to do in Kona for families.
+It is located in the Kailua Kona area, making it easily accessible for everyone.

-50. Surfing Lessons for Kids
+36. Surfing Lessons for Kids

 One of the most iconic things to do in Hawaii is learn how to surf.
 And there’s no better way than a private surfing lesson.
 Kids as young as 3 years old can try surfing for the first time!

-51. Go Scuba Diving
+37. Go Scuba Diving

 If you have teens who are interested in learning how to scuba dive, this Hilo scuba diving introductory lesson is worth checking out.
 It’s perfect for people who aren’t certified but still want a scuba diving experience.

-52. Big Island Chocolate Tour
+38. Big Island Chocolate Tour

 The Big Island is famous for its local chocolate.
 And many of the Big Island chocolate farms have tours and tastings available.